odan/odan.github.io/_posts/2019-12-03-slim4-cakephp-query-builder.md

 ## Introduction

-You can use a the [CakePHP Query Builder](https://book.cakephp.org/3/en/orm/query-builder.html) to connect your Slim 4 application to a database.
+You can use the [CakePHP Query Builder](https://book.cakephp.org/3/en/orm/query-builder.html) to connect your Slim 4 application to a database.

 ## Installation